INTERSTATE REUNIONS - 21, 22 and 23 APRIL

-The St Aidan’s Alumni Office aims to create a living bridge between our past students and their families with the current school community.
-These links are fundamental to the School allowing the current school family to be enriched by past experience.
+The St Aidan’s Alumni Office aims to create a living bridge between our past students and families with the current school community.
+These links are fundamental to the School, allowing current families to be enriched by our history.

 The word 'alumni' comes from the Latin word 'alere', meaning to nourish intellectually by its institution.
-St Aidan's past students are lifetime alumni of the school - offering all former past students the opportunity to express pride and esteem in their school, and to celebrate with each other individual and school achievements.
+St Aidan's alumni program aims to offer all past students the opportunity to express pride and esteem in their school, and to celebrate with each other individual and school achievements.

 Our Alumni Office is a source of school history providing information through a continually updated database.
 By working closely with the Foundation Board and Marketing Department we enhance exposure of St Aidan’s to the wider community.
-The Alumni Office is linked to the Old Girls' Association assisting with the day to day running of the Association.
 We create the Alumni pages of The Huddle a publication prepared bi-annually and sent to all past students.
+We love hearing news from Old Girls that can be shared in the Huddle, if you have something you would like us to include, please email: firstname.lastname@example.org

 By facilitating reunions we ensure past students are kept in touch with each other and St Aidan’s future direction.
 Every year the Alumni office organises the twenty, forty and sixty year reunions.
 These events are held at St Aidan's.
 Each ten year group is are contacted and encouraged to reunite and share school memories.
 The Alumni Office facilitates mentoring between past and current students.
 Past students are invited to the School to give talks and share their expertise.